harshit206/EDA-House-Price/Readme.md

 ## Scatter Plots
-Scatter plots are used to visualise the relationship between two numerical variables.
+Scatter plots are used to visualize the relationship between two numerical variables.
 The dots on the scatter plot represent the values of the data point for the numerical variables under study.
 The relationship could be positive or negative, linear or non-linear, etc. and such different natures of the relationship can be inferred using scatter plots.

 For example, in our project, we have used a scatter plot to check the nature of the relationship between the ground living area of a house and its sale price.